Your application must be made up of:

 To avoid the publication of personal details, do not include them, or any other information which falls within the definition of personal data under the Data Protection Act 1998, in documents supporting your application.

-If you require any further clarification, please contact your LPA’s planning department.
+If you require any further clarification, please contact your local authority’s planning department.